hmteditors/closed-hc-il18/text-reuse.md

 - Multiforms are discussed in conjunction with a citation of the Alexandrian editors
 - "Canonical Multiforms"
-	- Papyri which predate the Alexandrians reflect a far more diverse tradition of multiforms than those attested to by Alexandrian editions
+	- Earlier papyri reflect a more diverse tradition of multiforms
-	- This implies that something caused these multiforms to fall out of use in texts in the Hellenistic period.
+	- This implies that these multiforms fell out of use in texts in the Hellenistic period.
 	- The association of the Alexandrians with the multiforms indicates that they were responsible for the multiforms which are attested to in the manuscript tradition.
-	- We suspect, from these facts, that the Alexandrians were responsible for editing down the diversity of multiforms which earlier papyri reflect -- in short, that Aristarchus, Zenodotus, and Aristophanes were chiefly responsible for setting the text of the Iliad as we know it today.
+	- We suspect, from these facts, that Aristarchus, Zenodotus, and Aristophanes were chiefly responsible for setting the text of the Iliad as we know it today.

 ___